SergeStinckwich/website/src/documents/public/ISCRAM-VN2013.html.md

 #### Practionners Session
 If you are a practionner, please contact us in order to present your activities.
+ISCRAM Vietnam 2013 is offering a special rate of only 50 USD for NGOs registration!
+By encouraging NGOs participation the aim is to facilitate exchange of information, knowledge, research results, best practices and cases studies between researchers and practitioners.

 #### Tutorial : Wireless Sensors for Environmental Surveillance (Bernard Pottier, UBS, Serge Stinckwich, IRD/UPMC)
 Practical work with various sensors and [Arduino boards](http://www.arduino.cc/).